 Netflix has this week increased its premium subscription prices again from $17.99 per month to $19.99.
 However, this comes with the introduction of a whole heap of new shows!
 The basic plan has gone from $9.99 to $13.99.
 As we know, the different plans determine the number of devices that can be watched at a certain point in time.

 Nifty offers personal loans between $300 and $5,000?
 We’re 100% online, that means you won’t even need to leave the comfort of your own home to apply for a personal loan.
 So, what are you waiting for?
-Scroll up and apply now!
+Scroll up and apply for a loan now!

 Buy now pay later – so, what’s the problem?